thanhtamv2t/react-lottie-segments/README.md

 >**rendererSettings** *required*

 **direction** *optional* (default: 1, which is forward)
-> This seems to only effect the first play through if you are looping.
+> NOTE: This seems to only effect the first play through if you are looping.

 **width** *optional* [default: `100%`]